Hasan Bülent Kahraman: Early professional life

+Academic career

-Hasan Bülent Kahraman suspended his academic career in 1985 to commit himself to the contemporary art world as a free-lance art and literary critic and publisher of a journal.
-In 1993, he received an invitation from Prof. Erdağ Aksel, the Department Head of Visual Arts and Visual Communication Design, Faculty of Fine Arts, Bilkent University, and he decided to resume his academic career on a part-time basis.
+Kahraman suspended his academic career in 1985 to commit himself to the contemporary art world as a free-lance art and literary critic and publisher of a journal.
+In 1993, he received an invitation from Erdağ Aksel, the Department Head of Visual Arts and Visual Communication Design, Faculty of Fine Arts, Bilkent University, and he decided to resume his academic career on a part-time basis.
 He became a full-time lecturer at Bilkent University after leaving his post at the Ministry of Culture.
-At Bilkent University, Kahraman collaborated with various renowned lecturers of Visual Arts and Visual Communication Design, including Hüseyin Bahri Alptekin, Michael Morris, Fulya Erdemci, Selim Birsel, and Erol Akyavaş.
+At Bilkent University, Kahraman collaborated with various lecturers of Visual Arts and Visual Communication Design, including Hüseyin Bahri Alptekin, Michael Morris, Fulya Erdemci, Selim Birsel, and Erol Akyavaş.
 He delivered several lectures on art, which included ‘Art and Culture’, ‘Concepts and Issues in Contemporary Art’, and ‘What is Contemporary’.
 At Bilkent University, Department of Visual Arts and Visual Communication Design, Hasan Bülent Kahraman was also responsible for the coordination of the ‘Art and Culture’ course.
 The department became one of the first institutions that laid the cultural and theoretical foundations of visual design within the context of social and human sciences in Turkey.

-In 1993, Kahraman was selected by USIS to join the Young Leaders program.
+In 1993, Kahraman was selected by USIS to join the Young Leaders Program.
 He went to the United States and participated in the “Pluralism and Multiculturalism in America” program.

+Sabancı University

 In 1995, Sabancı University was founded after a search conference and invited Hasan Bülent Kahraman to take active role in the design committee of the Faculty of Arts and Social Sciences program.
 The program design consisted of innovative principles such as a common core-curriculum in the initial three terms, a non-departmental interdisciplinary educational approach, opportunities for students to switch between departments and faculties, and student admission procedures directly into faculties rather than specific departments (programs).
 Once the program design was completed in 1998, Sabancı University was officially established, and this was when Hasan Bülent Kahraman was invited to be one of the founding members as part of the academic staff of Sabancı University.
 He accepted the invitation and moved to Istanbul.

-Kahraman was appointed Coordinator of the Foundations Development Program (FDP) (School of Languages) of Sabancı University.
+Kahraman was appointed Coordinator of the Foundations Development Program (FDP) of Sabancı University.
 He set forth the fundamental principles of the program that would allow for a novel and more functional method of teaching the English language.
 He recruited the lecturers and worked in close collaboration with them to prepare the course contents and textbooks.
 At the same time, he also worked on the basic Social Sciences program.
 He created a new approach to teaching Turkish Language and Literature, and the History of Turkish Revolution courses as part of the Foundations Development Program.
 He continued teaching both of these courses during his time at Sabancı University.